 Before we get too far ahead, let’s go back to the beginnings.

-It is documented that Juan de Bermudez took nearly a dozen trips to the New World prior to the islands showing up on a map, so for lack of a more definitive answer, de Bermudez has been the presumed explorer.
+Historical records show that Juan de Bermudez took nearly a dozen trips to the New World prior to the islands showing up on a map, so for lack of a more definitive answer, de Bermudez has been the presumed explorer.

 Despite hundreds or thousands of Spanish and Portuguese explorers likely sailing near the islands on the return voyage to Europe, neither country attempted to colonize the islands.
-As the islands were near the Gulf Stream and en route to the westerlies, it would seem that the islands would be a perfect location to supply ships returning home.
+As the islands were located near the Gulf Stream and en route to the westerlies, it would seem that the islands would be a perfect location to supply ships returning home.

 One theory as to why there were no colonization efforts is due to the native Bermudian bird, the cahow.
 At the time the cahow were far more numerous than this day and emitted an eerie nocturnal cry that was said to have spooked Spanish sailors traveling nearby.
 They believed the island to be unlucky and stayed far away.